Aesthetic Breast Reconstruction after Breast Explant (Implant Removal)

 Harvesting and grafting fat are completed in the same surgery.
 Fat transfer breast augmentation is an excellent alternative for patients who no longer want implants but are still looking for a natural-looking improvement in volume.
 If the breasts still sag or droop after fat grafting, a breast lift may also be recommended.

 Your amount of downtime and recovery after breast implant removal and reconstruction will be dependent on what type of reconstruction you choose.
 The average amount of time a patient takes off work after cosmetic breast surgery is one week.
-During this time, you’ll experience some swelling, bruising, and discomfort and will wear a support bra to aid healing.
+During this time, you’ll experience some swelling, bruising, and discomfort.
+You will wear a support bra and have drains to aid healing .
 You should have a friend or family member available to drive you to and from surgery and stay with you for a few days following surgery.
 Avoiding strenuous exercise or anything that may strain your upper body is recommended for at least a month post-surgery, and women are urged to sleep on their backs until advised otherwise.

 Our surgeons have performed many breast implant removals and are available to answer any of your questions about the procedure or recovery process.